 Feb 14, 2001, WavingTheFlag.com went live.
-Created to present Australian Cricket Tours from our side of the fence, we shared tour reports, diaries, images, and postcards from an incredible cricket world.
+Created to present Australian Cricket Tours from our side of the fence, we shared tour diaries, match reports, images, and postcards from an incredible cricket world.
 This was our first postcard!

 Watching South Africa play in Karachi (28/01/21), celebrating test cricket's return to Pakistan reminds me of the Australian Cricket Tour of Pakistan 1998 and time in Karachi.
 It was ambush marketing by definition.